City Guides: The Essentials

 Worth the Wait: Chateau Marmot.
 Who doesn't want to visit the hotel where Led Zeppelin rode their motorcycles in the lobby.

 Favorite Hotel: Few cities have a favorite hotel, but The Hermosa Beach house has the most elegant yet beachy vibe.
 The rooms are suites, most have fire places and it has the most delicious beds.
-Shutters in Santa Monica is it's better known friend in the, chic yet beach vibe when it comes to hotels.
+Shutters in Santa Monica is it's better known friend decorated in in the chic meets California beach vibe.

 Cocktails: Honestly when I lived there I went to so many fabulous places they all ran together in a blur of yummy drinks.